 All health and safety guidelines related to COVID-19 will be determined by the Holliston School Committee and Holliston Administration.
 These are subject to change based on guidelines and mandates from the state of Massachusetts.
-As of August 1st, there are no restrictions in place but this will likely change closer to the start of the school year.

 Holliston Parent Teacher Organization (PTO)